What is a SIC Code?

 What’s the difference between SIC and NAICS Codes?

-The main difference between the two is that SIC codes are for domestic purposes and NAICS codes apply to US, Canada, and Mexico businesses.
-We should note that other countries, such as the UK, also adopted SIC codes.
+The main difference is that SIC codes are for domestic purposes, while NAICS codes apply to US, Canadian, and Mexican businesses.
+However, other countries like the UK have also adopted SIC codes.

 SIC codes are four digits, while NAICS codes are six digits.
 NAICS codes were developed to replace the former, but as so many businesses and government agencies continue to use them, both codes are still in use.